MugglePay/MugglePayForWooCommerce/readme-zh-CN.md

 You will then need to go to your WordPress administration Plugins page, and activate the plugin.

-## Configuring MugglePay For WooCommerce
+## Configuring DFOXT MugglePay For WooCommerce

-You will need to set up an account on [[MugglePay For WooCommerce](https://merchants.mugglepay.com/user/register?ref=MP9237F1193789)].
+You will need to set up an account on [[DFOXT MugglePay For WooCommerce](https://merchants.mugglepay.com/user/register?ref=MP9237F1193789)].

 Within the WordPress administration area, go to the WooCommerce > Settings > Payments page and you will see MugglePay in the table of payment gateways.